bao-project/bao-docs/source/development/doc_guidelines.rst

 **Definition List**

-This a convenient type of list to list one or moder terms and their definition.
+This a convenient type of list to list one or more terms and their definition.

 .. code-block:: rest